 We’re not ready for this quite yet.

-If you’re interested in purchasing house plans, I now am affiliated with a few house plan companies such as -
+If you’re interested in purchasing house plans, check out Amazon for some terrific house plan books.

 I just checked out the Yurt site and those are amazing.
 I especially like the Tree House Yurt and the desolate island Yurt.
 This could be another housing option for the furture.